-Over 150 years ago, Orangevale’s gentle rolling hills were covered with oak trees and trails made by the Maidu Indians, deer and small animals.
+Over 150 years ago, Orangevale’s gentle rolling hills were covered with oak trees and trails made by the Maidu Indians, deer, and small animals.
 Settlers, farmers, and gold seekers from around the world came to this area, attracted by the bountiful agriculture and the Mother Lode.
 Shortly, land grants were sold and divided.
 Soon lured were the cattlemen; many arriving on the new transcontinental railroad.

-Orangevale (originally Orange Vale) was known for the many orange groves existing in the large agricultural area known as the 1884 Santa Juanita Grant of the Mexican government.
+Orangevale (originally Orange Vale) was known for the many orange groves existing in the largely agricultural area known as the 1884 Santa Juanita Grant of the Mexican government.
 The first map filed for the area was dated at the Sacramento Recorder’s Office on May 24, 1888.
 In 1895 another map was recorded showing a street network with the name “Orange Vale Colony,” named after the colonization company and its orange groves.

 Twenty children attended the first school, established in 1889, which Villa, circa 1889, was also one of the first buildings in Orange Vale and it overlooked the American River.
-In 1992, “The Villa” was moved to Oak Avenue, and has been restored to its original state by Serve Our Seniors.
+In 1992, “The Villa” was moved to Oak Avenue and has been restored to its original state by Serve Our Seniors.
 It has been designated as a Point of Historical Interest by the California State Historical Resources Commission.

 Orange Vale gradually became known as Orangevale, although often referred to as “the Vale”.
 Colonists arrived in increasing numbers and “the Vale” became very successful.
 Fortunately, Orangevale had the availability of water.
-Ready made ditches in the eastern section, dug for placer mining on Mississippi Bar, were a perfect source of irrigation needed for the orange groves, vineyards and other fruit tree orchards.
+Ready-made ditches in the eastern section, dug for placer mining on Mississippi Bar, were a perfect source of irrigation needed for the orange groves, vineyards, and other fruit tree orchards.
 Although agricultural difficulty struck in 1930 when an extremely frigid winter wiped out nearly all the orange groves, farming continued.
 Orangevale progressed as a quiet rural town, growing slowly and steadily.